Camille Claudel 1915

 Camille Claudel 1915 is a 2013 French biographical film written and directed by Bruno Dumont.
-The film premiered in competition at the 63rd Berlin International Film Festival.
+Starring Juliette Binoche, the film premiered in competition at the 63rd Berlin International Film Festival.

 Plot

 At the end of her career the sculptor Camille Claudel seems to suffer with mental issues.
 She destroys her own statues and utters repeatedly that her former lover Auguste Rodin intended to make her life miserable.

 Consequently, her younger brother Paul sends her to an asylum on the outskirts of Avignon.
 Claudel tries to convince her doctor she is perfectly sane, while living among patients who obviously are not.
-She is desperate to see her brother again, hoping he might eventually support her plea.
+She is desperate to see her brother again, hoping he might eventually support her plea to leave the facility.